arslan437/emd-termical/README.md

-# emd-termical
+# emd-terminal
-Serial terminal based wx and pyserial coded with python and compiled with pyinstaller
+Serial terminal based on wx, pyserial, coded with python and compiled with pyinstaller

+## How to compile
+- pyinstaller --onefile --noconsole .\terminal.py